serhiiyasenev/Scheduler/README.md

 # 🔧 Scheduler Architecture

-This is a learning process that aims to demonstrate the basic skills of creating a Web API, the project follows the classic **3-tier architecture**, which ensures a clear separation of concerns, scalability, and maintainability.
+This is a learning project that aims to demonstrate the basic skills of creating a Web API.
+The project follows the classic **3-tier architecture**, which ensures a clear separation of concerns, scalability, and maintainability.

 ---